 - Discover how Orange Financial uses Lambda for risk-control decision deployment and how it boosts efficiency by leveraging Pulsar

 Vincent Xie (谢巍盛) is the Chief Data Scientist/Senior Director at Orange Financial, as head of the AI Lab, he built the Big Data & Artificial Intelligence team from scratch, successfully established the big data and AI infrastructure and landed tons of businesses on top, a thorough data-driven transformation strategy successfully boosts the company’s total revenue by many times.
 Previously, he worked at Intel for about 8 years, mainly on machine learning- and big data-related open source technologies and productions.

-Jia is a core software engineer at StreamNative, as well as PMC member of both Apache BookKeeper and Apache Pulsar, and contributes to these 2 projects continually.
+Jia Zhai is a founding engineer of StreamNative, as well as PMC member of both Apache Pulsar and Apache BookKeeper, and contributes to these two projects continually.